 Use the T-shirt colour effectively and try choosing complementary colours.
 If you're using Adobe Illustrator, turn on Global Colours.
-It's an absolute life saver and will save you so much time.
+This can be an absolute lifesaver and will save you so much time.
 (You can get Adobe Creative Cloud here.)

 07. Prepare your artwork properly

-Use Pantone Colours when screen printing – your printer will love you for it.
-They'll also love you if you outline text and expand any strokes you may have.
+Use Pantone Colours for screen-printing – your printer will love you for it.
+They'll also love you if you outline any text and expand any strokes you may have.
 There are plenty of good tutorials out there, both for Adobe Illustrator and Photoshop to take the time to get familiar with the process and you're print will be happy working with you.

 08. Source a good printer

-So your design is finished and properly artworked, but your tee will only be as ever as good your printer.
+You can have your design finished and properly artworked, but your tee will only ever be as good as your printer.
 Try a reputable company like White Duck in the UK or Hey Monkey in the US.
-You could even give your local screenprinter a call.
-But it's important to take time to learn about what type of tee you want to print on.
+You could also give your local screenprinter a call.
+But it's important to take time to learn about the type of tee you want to print on.

-The weight, sizes, labeling options, cost and so on all affect the end product.
-This takes a while and will require speaking to various companies, but one thing is for certain: deal with a company that wants to treat your tee as an end retail product and will handle your work with care.
+The weight, sizes, labelling options, cost and so on all affect the end product that you'll produce.
+This takes a while to learn about, and it will require speaking to various companies, but one stick with one rule: deal with a company that wants to treat your tee as an end retail product and will handle your work with care.
 Screenprinting is an art.

 To have a good understanding of anything, you need to study it and understand its context.
-Tees have come out of every subculture phenomenon that has ever existed, whether it's music, skateboarding, street art, sport or general pop culture.
+Tees have emerged from every subculture phenomenon that has ever existed, whether it's music, skateboarding, street art, sport or general pop culture.